ChristopherMCalabrese/enterprise-security-lab/projects/01-active-directory-foundation/README.md

 ---

+## Why This Project Matters

+Active Directory remains the identity platform for most enterprise Windows environments.
+Building and securing a domain from the ground up provides the foundation for security monitoring, threat hunting, identity management, Group Policy, and incident response.
+This project establishes the core infrastructure that future projects—including Sysmon, Windows Event Forwarding, Microsoft Sentinel, and Microsoft Defender—will build upon.

+---

-## Learning Objectives
+Learning Objectives

-- Deploy a Windows Server 2022 virtual machine using Proxmox VE.
-- Configure enterprise virtualization settings using VirtIO.
-- Install Active Directory Domain Services.
+- Build an enterprise Active Directory environment.
-- Configure DNS for an internal domain.
+- Configure centralized identity management.
-- Join Windows endpoints to the domain.
+- Deploy DNS to support Active Directory.
+- Establish the foundation for Windows Event Forwarding.
-- Prepare the environment for centralized security monitoring.
+- Prepare endpoints for Microsoft Sentinel and Sysmon integration.

 ---